sensu/sensu-docs/content/sensu-core/1.6/reference/clients.md

 what's commonly referred to as "dead man's switches".
 Outside of the software industry, a dead man's switch is a switch that is automatically triggered if a human operator becomes incapacitated (source: [Wikipedia][18]).
-Sensu is more interested in detecting silent failures than incapacited human operators.
+Sensu is more interested in detecting silent failures than incapacitated human operators.
 By using Check TTLs, Sensu is able to set an expectation that a Sensu client will continue to publish results for a check at a regular interval.
 If a Sensu client fails to publish a check result and the check TTL expires, Sensu will create an